 1. Stay hydrated

 Drink plenty of water before and after your massage.
-This helps flush away toxins or acids that come to the surface during your massage.

 Avoid alcoholic, sugary, and caffeinated drinks.
 Along with water, opt for healthy options such as coconut water, fresh fruit or vegetable juice, or herbal teas.